graphql/graphql-spec/spec/Section 3 -- Type System.md

 1. An Interface type must define one or more fields.
 2. The fields of an Interface type must have unique names within that Interface type; no two fields may share the same name.
+3. Each field of an Interface type must not have a name which begins with the characters {"__"} (two underscores).

 ### Unions